Siohfox/EbonDevJournal/DevJournel_Ebonkeep.md

 Through this research, I was able to construct AI behaviors that are both modular and scalable, enhancing the gameplay experience by providing challenging and intelligent adversaries.

 ![Initial Image](https://raw.githubusercontent.com/Siohfox/EbonDevJournal/refs/heads/main/Images/tree.jpg)
+Figure I: A figure of the behaviour tree in Unreal used by the main Boss

 #### Niagara VFX